-Homework is to be submitted electronically on Canvas by 10:00 pm on the due date.
+Homework is to be submitted electronically on Canvas by 11:59 pm on the due date.
+No late assignments will be accepted.
 Working in groups is permitted.
 However, copying homework is NOT permitted.
-To assist the graders, homework should adhere to the following format: Each problem should be on a single sheet of paper, with a clear problem statement, appropriate free-body diagram, and the solution with reasonable significant digits inside a box.
-Use of solution manuals, websites or generative AI to complete homework is considered cheating and a violation of the honor policy.
+To assist the graders, homework should adhere to the following format: Each problem should start on a new sheet of paper, with a clear problem statement and the solution with reasonable significant digits inside a box.
+Use of solution manuals, websites or generative AI to complete homework is considered cheating and a violation of the UF honor policy.